US Agriculture Sector

 Top Agricultural Producing country in the world

-Total US Farms in 2020
+Total US Farms in 2026

 About the US Agriculture Sector

-The agricultural sector of the US is vast and wide ranging.
+The agricultural sector of the U.S. is vast and wide ranging.
 Some states with more total land area and more temperate climates, like California and Texas, have the ability to produce larger yields and more diverse crops and livestock.
 However, even smaller states and those with alternate climates, like Hawaii and Alaska, add to the agricultural industry with unique commodities that the more centralized states cannot produce.